trueos/trueos-docs/trueos-handbook/preinstall.rst

 Support for the major graphic vendors is as follows:

 **NVIDIA:** if you want to use 3D acceleration, NVIDIA well supported with native FreeBSD drivers.
-If an NVIDIA video card is detected, an "nVidia settings" icon will be added to the :ref:`Control Panel` for managing NVIDIA settings.
+If an NVIDIA video card is detected, an "nVidia settings" icon will be added to "Browse Applications" for managing NVIDIA settings.

 **Intel:** 3D acceleration on most Intel graphics is supported.
 With TrueOS® 11, this includes Skylake, Haswell, Broadwell, and ValleyView.